 If you’re buying it for yourself, it’s what’s in the bottle that really matters, right?
 Here the Negra shines.

 My first impression was, “Wow, that’s a lot of smoke and wood,” the taste hitting me hard like a Flor de Caña rather than like the normal velvety soft explosion you get on the tongue from a Zacapa 23.
 It mellowed out a bit as it spent some time in the glass though and the elements came together well in a cohesive package.
 This is kind of a “best of both worlds” rum for people who like strong flavors but complexity.
 You get the usual caramel, vanilla, and spice notes you expect from a Botran or Zacapa rum, but a bit of the dark side creeping in with hints of leather, ash, and dark chocolate.

-Although this rum doesn’t have any more alcohol than the others in their line, it smells and tastes like it does.
+Although this rum only has 3% more alcohol than the others in their line, it smells and tastes like there’s more.
 The bourbon overtones are clearest in the nose, where you get a strange Guatemala meets Kentucky combo.
 It’s harder to find a smooth bourbon than a smooth rum, so perhaps the best contribution of the whiskey barrels is to provide a perception of heft and add another dimension to the flavor journey.
 This Negra rum really dances across the tongue, hitting different taste buds from the beginning of the sip until a finish that seems to linger forever.

 I didn’t get any hints of red wine, however, which is a good thing.
 Perhaps those Pedro Ximénez barrels are used more sparingly in the solera blending process, to the point where they contribute in the background without standing out at all.